Adhesion/grav/README.rst

 as automatic grouping, both based on RTCP metadata.

 .. important::

-    For more info, see https://grav.rc.rit.edu
+    For more info, see the grav trac instance at https://grav.rc.rit.edu.
+This README file is the 'authoritative source' for documentation [1]_, but the trac instance is where to go for filing/finding bug tickets/issues.

 Compilation
 -----------